Cinnamon and Kale

 What you'll love about the recipe

-• A family favourite that's popular with kids and adults
+• Tuna and sweetcorn quiche is family favourite that's popular with kids and adults

-• Filling and healthy, with plenty of protein
+• A filling and healthy fish recipe, with plenty of protein

 • Easy to make.
 There's no rubbing in for the pie crust, and no pre-cooking for the filling ingredients